-The data analysed in this study are provided by Eurostat and disseminated at national level by the National Statistical Institute.
+The data analysed in this study are provided by Eurostat and published at the national level by the National Statistical Institute.
 The indicator ECC301A reflects the recycling rate of municipal waste, expressed in percentages, while ECC302A measures the amount of waste generated per capita in a calendar year, expressed in kilograms.
-Both datasets follow standardized European methodology, ensuring comparability across countries and over time.
+Both datasets follow a standardized European methodology, ensuring comparability across countries and over time.